aces/Loris/modules/dashboard/README.md

 Many aspects of the Dashboard are configured in the Configuration module, under the Admin menu.

 Under the _Dashboard_ section of the Configuration module, you can edit 2 settings:
 * _Project Description_ : the blurb that appears at the top of the Dashboard.
-This text cannot contain HTML characters (such as line breaks), for security reasons.
 * _Target number of Participants_ : this value is used in the _Recruitment_ panel of the Dashboard.

 In both the _Projects_ and _Subprojects_ pages of the Configuration module, you can modify (sub)project-specific recruitment targets - these are used in the Project breakdown View in the Dashboard's _Recruitment_ charts panel.